Are you on a low FODMAP diet, but you can’t figure out some good low FODMAP snacks to keep around the house?

 Disclosure: This post contains affiliate links.
 This means I earn a percentage of any sales made through those links, at no extra cost to you.
 Affiliate links are identified with an asterisk (*).

-Our Favorite Low FODMAP snacks
+Our Favorite Low FODMAP Snacks

 Low FODMAP fruits include: